RootlessAgrarian/USBcycle-EuroBikeSimulator/README.md

 # EuroBikeSimulator
 # Arduino code and other bits and pieces required to ride a bike through ETS2

-NOTE (Oct 14 2017):  USBcycle is just about ready for public download... and about to be tagged 1.0.
+(Oct 20 2017):  USBcycle is ready for public download...

 The project is complete (this version) and working, but could do with improved documentation and packaging (ongoing).
 Youtube video is probably the fastest way to understand what it's about: